It is what it says on the can

 Published/Last edited or updated: 24th December, 2020

+Crazy House lives up to its name.
 It is crazy, as well as wacky, eccentric and weird.
 Enter through the gate and you’ll feel like you’ve stepped into a Salvador Dali painting and Disney’s Haunted House with a dash of Hobbiton rolled into one.

-First known as Hang Nga Villa, Crazy House was built between 1990 and 2010 and it now includes a guesthouse as surreal as you would imagine.
+Originally known as Hang Nga Villa, Crazy House was built between 1990 and 2010 and it now includes a guesthouse as surreal as you would imagine.
 Each room, not surprising, is unique and a stay here means you can explore after hours without any tourists.
 Room rates based on double occupancy range from 750,000 to 1,510,000 VND.

 The designer, Mrs Dang Viet Nga, received a doctorate of architecture in Moscow before returning to Hanoi and eventually moving to Da Lat where she designed several buildings in the city.
 In an explanation posted near the entrance, for Crazy House she drew inspiration from nature and is driven by a desire to lead people to come back to nature, and she “wanted to break traditional practices by forming free volumes with free curves and structures.”